-EU rights group: Moldova must stop violence in prisons
+European rights group: Moldova must stop violence in prisons

-BUCHAREST, Romania (AP) — Europe’s top human rights body has urged Moldova to stop “intimidation and violence” against prisoners allegedly carried out by other detainees with the tacit agreement of prison management.
+BUCHAREST, Romania (AP) — Europe’s top human rights body on Thursday urged Moldova to stop “intimidation and violence” against prisoners allegedly carried out by other detainees with the tacit agreement of prison management.

-In a 21-page report published Thursday, the Council of Europe’s anti-torture committee urged Moldova to tackle the “informal power structures among prisoners,” saying that some prison guards were in “tacit collaboration with informal leaders” and had failed to provide a safe environment for prisoners.
-Moldova has some 7,400 prisoners.
+In the 21-page report, the Council of Europe’s anti-torture committee urged the former Soviet republic to tackle the “informal power structures among prisoners,” saying that some prison guards were in “tacit collaboration with informal leaders” and failed to provide a safe environment for prisoners.

-It called the prison system a “profit-oriented criminal enterprise” sand said managers had hadn’t addressed the “deep-rooted” issue.
+It called the prison system a “profit-oriented criminal enterprise” and said managers hadn’t addressed the “deep-rooted” issue, a legacy of the Soviet Union which collapsed in 1991.
+It said the system benefited managers because it “ensured the smooth running of the establishments.”

-Prison spokesman Oleg Pantea told The Associated Press that managers would work to eliminate “objections.”

 Most Read Nation & World Stories